Tatjana Maria vs. Liudmila Samsonova: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Tatjana Maria vs. Liudmila Samsonova Trends and Insights

-- Through 46 matches over the past 12 months (across all court surfaces), Maria has played 20.6 games per match and won 51.3% of them.
+- Maria has played 45 matches over the past 12 months across all court surfaces, and 20.7 games per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.